38

 Since we are on the topic of smart trackers.
 Studies show that using smart watches to track daily activity increases awareness and motivation.
 People using trackers increased physical activity by 60 %.
 While smart watch tracking works well to increase physical activity studies also show that tracking does not work as well for improving eating or sleep habits.

-When we determine if weight is healthy or not, the BMI can scan populations for following up.
 A better health indicator is body composition.
 In addition to body fat we also need to consider where the fat is located.
 Bodyweight located in the midsection is called central obesity having the appearance of an apple shaped body.
 Central obesity carries a higher risk for chronic diseases than a pear shaped body when adipose tissue is distributed around the hips and thighs.
-Additional subcutaneous fat carries a lower risk for chronic diseases than visceral fat.
+Additional subcutaneous fat carries a lower risk for chronic diseases than visceral fat in the stomach.

 Body fat distribution can be determine by measuring the waist circumference.
 Physicians should follow up with further assessment if women have a waist circumference over 35 inches and men over 40 inches.

 In summary, what a healthy body weight is can vary from person to person.
 Healthy weight has multiple contributing factors.
 BMI can be a starting point as well as body composition and body fat distribution.
-Those measurements should be followed up by a physical and nutritional health exam, family history of obesity and chronic diseases and personal feelings about one’s body.
+Those measurements should be followed up by a physical and nutritional health assessment, family history of obesity and chronic diseases and personal feelings about one’s body.

 Ultimately, a healthy weight is a weight that supports optimal physical function and reduces our risk for chronic diseases, and a weight we feel happy about.